Kemi-Rawr/bdfd-wiki/src/bdscript/botOwnerID.md

 # $botOwnerID
-Returns the bot owner's ID.
+Retorna o ID do dono do bot
 ## Syntax
 ```
 $botOwnerID